Planes of satellites, at once transient and persistent: The anisotropy evolution

-In the \trans frame, for each system, dark line segments denote the time intervals when the satellite sample consists of the same 11 individual satellites identified at $t=0$, while light line segments indicate a change in the satellite composition.
-In the \pers frame, dark segments denote the time intervals when all 11 subhalos are within $r_\mathrm{lim}$.
-None of the 25 systems maintain the same 11 brightest satellites for more than 1~Gyr in the \trans frame, and in no case do all the progenitors of the 11 brightest satellites remain within $r_\mathrm{lim}$ for more than 1.5~Gyr.
+In the host-centric frame, for each system, dark line segments denote the time intervals when the satellite sample consists of the same 11 individual satellites identified at $t=0$, while light line segments indicate a change in the satellite composition.
+In the satellite-centric frame, dark segments denote the time intervals when all 11 subhalos are within $r_\mathrm{lim}$.
+None of the 25 systems maintain the same 11 brightest satellites for more than 1~Gyr in the host-centric frame, and in no case do all the progenitors of the 11 brightest satellites remain within $r_\mathrm{lim}$ for more than 1.5~Gyr.

-Starting from the same high anisotropies at $t = 0$, most systems show a ``regression to the mean" in both the \trans frame and the \pers frame, consistent with chance alignments in both frames.
-However, the anisotropy changes much more rapidly, and more universally, in the \trans frame.
-Here, even the slowest-changing systems undergo rapid changes in anisotropy, and no system has maintained a value of $c/a$ below the median value throughout the 3 Gyr time interval.
-In the \trans frame, all satellite planes would be considered short-lived.
+Starting from the same high anisotropies at $t = 0$, most systems show a ``regression to the mean'' in both the host-centric frame and the satellite-centric frame, consistent with chance alignments in both frames.
+However, the anisotropy changes much more rapidly, and more universally, in the host-centric frame.
+Here, even the slowest-changing systems undergo rapid changes in anisotropy, and no system has maintained a value of $c/a$ below the median value, or a rank below the median rank, throughout the 3 Gyr time interval.
+In the host-centric frame, all satellite planes would be considered short-lived.

-While large (although not as rapid) changes are also common in the \pers frame, several systems, including those highlighted, only undergo a mild change in anisotropy, maintaining close to their present value for several Gyr in lookback time.
-In the \pers frame, several systems have maintained long-lived anisotropies, but these would be detected as ``planes of satellites" for only a fraction of the time, as some of the subhalos that constitute the $t=0$ plane have only recently been accreted.
+While large (although not as rapid) changes are also common in the satellite-centric frame, several systems, including those highlighted, only undergo a mild change in anisotropy, maintaining close to their present value for several Gyr in lookback time, and consistently ranking among the most anisotropic systems.
+In the satellite-centric frame, several systems have maintained long-lived anisotropies, but these would be detected as ``planes of satellites'' for only a fraction of the time, as some of the subhalos that constitute the $t=0$ planes have only recently been accreted.

+Figure ~\ref{fig:r-dependence} shows the present-day anisotropy, $c/a$, and the maximum value attained during 3 Gyr, $\mathrm{max}(c/a)$, as functions of the average distance of satellites from the host centre, $\overline{r}$, for the same systems in the lowest quartile of $c/a(t=0)$ identified in Figure~\ref{fig:ca-evolution}.
+At $t=0$, where both frames are identical, there is no significant correlation between $r$ and $c/a$.
+In the host-centric frame, the radial distribution of satellites affects the rate at which the anisotropy dissolves: systems with more extended satellites evolve more slowly than those with more compact satellite distributions.
+In the satellite-centric frame, there is no significant correlation between the present-day radial distribution and the change in anisotropy.